eslint/eslint/docs/developer-guide/working-with-rules.md

 * `replaceText(nodeOrToken, text)` - replaces the text in the given node or token
 * `replaceTextRange(range, text)` - replaces the text in the given range

+A range is a two-item array containing character indices inside of the source code.
+The first item is the start of the range (inclusive) and the second item is the end of the range (exclusive).
+Every node and token has a `range` property to identify the source code range they represent.

 The above methods return a `fixing` object.
 The `fix()` function can return the following values: